Leg pain is a common complaint at the chiropractic clinic.

 Here are some facts about healthy fats and the cholesterol alcohol link.

 Male smokers over 50 are the most common victims.
 It’s because of conditions like this that smokers typically lose the last ten years of their lives.
 Just about the time they retire!
 Hint, hint!
 For some reason, with women it's even worse.
-Smoking women's hearts stop fifteen years sooner than non smokers.
+Smoking women's hearts stop fifteen years sooner than non smokers; varicose ulcers are a painful problem too.

 Enjoy this short story from chiropractor Bernard Preston's third book of Chiropractic anecdotes, Stones in my Clog, about a blocked artery in the groin causing pain in the leg.
 Something expected Something surprising.